percona/portal-doc/docs/rel-notes/august-2022.md

 ## Subscribe for updates straight from Percona Platform
 We want you to know more about all of the work we do for you and share some important news from time to time.
 If you have registered for a Percona Platform account via Google or GitHub, you can opt-in for communications about Percona Platform and Services via the **Welcome to Percona Portal** message that now pops-up the home page.
+You can, of course, unsubscribe from these updates at any time, via the Unsubscribe link at the bottom of any Percona notification email.